neuralmagic/deepsparse/README.md

 To look up arguments run: `deepsparse.server --help`.

 #### Multiple Models
-To serve multiple models in your deployment you can easily build a `config.yaml`.
-In the example below, we define two BERT models in our configuration for the question answering task:
+To deploy multiple models in your setup, a config.yaml file should be created.
+In the example provided, two BERT models are configured for the question-answering task:

 ```yaml
 num_cores: 1